semuconsulting/pynmeagps/README.md

 The message payload can be defined via keyword arguments in one of two ways:
 1. A single keyword parameter of `payload` containing the full payload as a list of string values (any other keyword parameters will be ignored).
 2. One or more keyword parameters corresponding to individual message attributes.
 Any attributes not explicitly provided as keyword parameters will be set to a nominal value according to their type.
+For position messages, the `NS` or `EW` values will be derived from the sign of the `lat` or `lon` values and need not be provided, e.g. if `lat` = -32.4, `NS` will be "S", if `lon` = -1.34, `EW` will be "W" (_any provided `NS` or `EW` values will be overridden accordingly_).

 e.g. Create a GLL message, passing the entire payload as a list of strings in native NMEA format: